-- Complete the online application form on GrantConnect or Community Grants Hub. - Provide all the information requested. - Address all eligibility criteria and assessment criteria. - Include all necessary attachments. - Submit your application to the Community Grants Hub by 11:00PM AEDT on 29 January 2021.
+- Complete the online application form on GrantConnect or Community Grants Hub. - Provide all the information requested. - Address all eligibility criteria and assessment criteria. - Include all necessary attachments. - Submit your application(s) to the Community Grants Hub by 11:00 PM AEDT on 5 February 2021.

-We will not provide application forms or accept applications for this grant opportunity by post, fax or email.
+We will not provide application forms or accept applications for this grant opportunity by post, fax or mail.
 The application form includes help information.
 You are responsible for making sure your application is complete and accurate.
-Giving false or misleading information is a serious offence under the Criminal Code 1995 and we will investigate any false or misleading information and may exclude your application from further consideration.
+Giving false or misleading information is a serious offence under the Criminal Code Act 1995 and we will investigate any false or misleading information and may exclude your application from further consideration.